glam-infra-manager/certbot_dns_hydra/README.md

 # Certbot Hydra Plugin

-A certbot Hydra plugin for use with the University of Oxford Hydra DNS system.
+A certbot plugin for use with the University of Oxford Hydra DNS system.

 Enables the use of certbot to create a LetsEncrypt SSL certificate, which in turn can be used to automate SSL certificate renewal.